Synchronization with Okta and SCIM | Teleport

 Synchronization with Okta and SCIM

-The Okta integration imports and synchronizes resources from an Okta organisation.
+The Okta integration imports and synchronizes resources from an Okta organization.
 This guide details how those Okta resources are represented inside a Teleport cluster.

 Synchronization & SCIM